Changemakers Now: Green School Student Voices

 Our second visit to Benoa Harbor came shortly after and was a little more serious.
 We, sadly, didn’t leave the dock towards the ocean.
 However, the Rainbow Warrior is always a sight.
 When we went to visit, hundreds of others came to see it as well – students, teachers, people from far and wide.
 We led a group discussion and a workshop amongst lots of other creative solutions and activists on the island.
 And although it was in the blaring sun, and although we all know the heat has been serious these past few days – climate change confirmed.
 It is so important that these gatherings happen, bringing together all these fascinating and inspiring people.

 I like the idea of boats being that platform: “Sailing for change”.
 When you’re on a boat, you literally have nowhere else to be than where you are.
 I felt that so strongly on the six days out at sea, and it was only six days, imagine how your thinking starts to evolve when you stare out the window for over a month, over a year with the only blue to see!
 I love it!
 I love it!
 I love it!

 Side note but an important note:

 Unfortunately, on both the “blue” visits, I could see plastic in the ocean, all these weird stuff, footballs, flip-flops, plastic bottles, and bags.
 How does it even get there?
 Where does your trash end up?

-Author: Melati Wijsen, a Green School Student, Changemaker, and Co-Founder of global movement Bye Bye Plastic Bags.
+Author: Melati Wijsen, a Green School Graduate, Changemaker, and Co-Founder of global movement Bye Bye Plastic Bags.
 Watch Bye Bye Plastics Ted Talk.
 She has been at Green School since it first opened in 2008.